Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasRegistryMirroringMode returns a boolean if a field has been set.

-### GetNginxVcpuRequestInMilli
+### GetNginxVcpuRequestInMilliCpu

-`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilli() int32`
+`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilliCpu() int32`

-GetNginxVcpuRequestInMilli returns the NginxVcpuRequestInMilli field if non-nil, zero value otherwise.
+GetNginxVcpuRequestInMilliCpu returns the NginxVcpuRequestInMilliCpu field if non-nil, zero value otherwise.

-### GetNginxVcpuRequestInMilliOk
+### GetNginxVcpuRequestInMilliCpuOk

-`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilliOk() (*int32, bool)`
+`func (o *ClusterAdvancedSettings) GetNginxVcpuRequestInMilliCpuOk() (*int32, bool)`

-GetNginxVcpuRequestInMilliOk returns a tuple with the NginxVcpuRequestInMilli field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNginxVcpuRequestInMilliCpuOk returns a tuple with the NginxVcpuRequestInMilliCpu field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNginxVcpuRequestInMilli
+### SetNginxVcpuRequestInMilliCpu

-`func (o *ClusterAdvancedSettings) SetNginxVcpuRequestInMilli(v int32)`
+`func (o *ClusterAdvancedSettings) SetNginxVcpuRequestInMilliCpu(v int32)`

-SetNginxVcpuRequestInMilli sets NginxVcpuRequestInMilli field to given value.
+SetNginxVcpuRequestInMilliCpu sets NginxVcpuRequestInMilliCpu field to given value.

-### HasNginxVcpuRequestInMilli
+### HasNginxVcpuRequestInMilliCpu

-`func (o *ClusterAdvancedSettings) HasNginxVcpuRequestInMilli() bool`
+`func (o *ClusterAdvancedSettings) HasNginxVcpuRequestInMilliCpu() bool`

-HasNginxVcpuRequestInMilli returns a boolean if a field has been set.
+HasNginxVcpuRequestInMilliCpu returns a boolean if a field has been set.

-### GetNginxVcpuLimitInMilli
+### GetNginxVcpuLimitInMilliCpu

-`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilli() int32`
+`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilliCpu() int32`

-GetNginxVcpuLimitInMilli returns the NginxVcpuLimitInMilli field if non-nil, zero value otherwise.
+GetNginxVcpuLimitInMilliCpu returns the NginxVcpuLimitInMilliCpu field if non-nil, zero value otherwise.

-### GetNginxVcpuLimitInMilliOk
+### GetNginxVcpuLimitInMilliCpuOk

-`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilliOk() (*int32, bool)`
+`func (o *ClusterAdvancedSettings) GetNginxVcpuLimitInMilliCpuOk() (*int32, bool)`

-GetNginxVcpuLimitInMilliOk returns a tuple with the NginxVcpuLimitInMilli field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNginxVcpuLimitInMilliCpuOk returns a tuple with the NginxVcpuLimitInMilliCpu field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNginxVcpuLimitInMilli
+### SetNginxVcpuLimitInMilliCpu

-`func (o *ClusterAdvancedSettings) SetNginxVcpuLimitInMilli(v int32)`
+`func (o *ClusterAdvancedSettings) SetNginxVcpuLimitInMilliCpu(v int32)`

-SetNginxVcpuLimitInMilli sets NginxVcpuLimitInMilli field to given value.
+SetNginxVcpuLimitInMilliCpu sets NginxVcpuLimitInMilliCpu field to given value.

-### HasNginxVcpuLimitInMilli
+### HasNginxVcpuLimitInMilliCpu

-`func (o *ClusterAdvancedSettings) HasNginxVcpuLimitInMilli() bool`
+`func (o *ClusterAdvancedSettings) HasNginxVcpuLimitInMilliCpu() bool`

-HasNginxVcpuLimitInMilli returns a boolean if a field has been set.
+HasNginxVcpuLimitInMilliCpu returns a boolean if a field has been set.

 ### GetNginxMemoryRequestInMib